-- or B) while the corner is still off the table, hold the handle of a hammer and use the top “T” surface to gently push the plug flush to the back of the moulding.
+- or B) while the corner is still off the table, hold the handle of a hammer and use the head of the hammer or top “T” surface to gently push the plug flush to the back of the moulding.
 Be sure to provide counter pressure on the face to retain alignment.

 - If each groove requires more than one plug, insert the smallest plug first then additional plugs as needed using the same method.